 Location will also dictate other factors.
 When apartment searching, consider how far you are willing to commute to reach NEC and search within that range.
 Also consider the apartment’s proximity to public transportation.
 It may be helpful to test the commute a few times to get an idea of the actual time it will take to walk to the T, wait, travel, and walk to NEC.

 Determine what amenities you would like close by and which you are willing to travel for.
 Be sure you find a location that satisfies these needs as well.

-You possessions are probably more valuable than you realize.
+Your possessions are probably more valuable than you realize.
 Clothes, electronics, furniture, jewelry – they all add up pretty quickly.
 You may want to consider purchasing renter’s insurance.
 In most cases, a landlord’s property insurance will not cover damages to a tenant’s property.
 Renter’s insurance will typically cover damages due to fire, natural occurrences, burst pipes, and theft.
 Additionally, dated receipts, photographs and videos are excellent ways to document personal possessions.
 Check out this Homeowners and Renters Insurance reviews page.

 There are many benefits to living with roommates.
 In addition to the providing a comfortable social environment at home, roommates share many of the expenses and responsibilities associated with living off-campus, which can often save a lot of money.
 Before deciding to live together, though, potential roommates should discuss some guidelines to establish their expectations of each other.
 It can also be helpful to create a written roommate agreement to avoid conflict in the future.
 The following are some important topics to discuss with a potential roommate.

 - Who will occupy which areas of the apartment?